paxdotdev/docs/src/reference-compilation-model.md

 Now it's time to put the cartridge into the console — which means we must involve a different compiler.
 For example, to build for macOS, `xcode` is invoked to build the Swift + C `dev harness` which embeds the macOS `chassis`, which in turn embeds the dynamic `cartridge` built by Pax.

-The `dev harness` is a macOS app, built in Swift and Xcode, intended for developing Pax.
+The `dev harness` is a nearly empty macOS app, built in Swift and Xcode, intended for developing Pax.
 The harness + the chassis is collectively our metaphorical console.
-Not yet built at the time of this authoring is a `production harness`, which is a separate macOS app (or configuration of the same macOS app) tuned for production builds.[1]
+Not yet built at the time of this authoring is a `production harness`, which is a separate macOS app (or configuration of the same macOS app) tuned for production builds.

 To pass the compiled, codegenned `cartridge` into this compilation chain, the Pax compiler uses the Cargo `patch` directive.
 This swaps the "placeholder" definitions, the basic stubs included on Github for `pax-cartridge` and `pax-properties-coproduct`, for example, out for the new, freshly generated `cartridge` content.